makerdao/mips/MIP10/mip10.md

 1. An institution publishes [MIP10c14-Subproposal-Template](MIP10c14-Subproposal-Template.md) to the Oracle section of the Maker FOrum and submits a PR to the MIPS Github repo.

-2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to validate the information provided.
+2. At this point the proposal is in limbo until an Oracle Team commits to doing the work required to validate the information provided.
 The Oracle Team may ask follow-up questions or request more data from the proposer.

-3. The Oracle Team(s) verify the identity of the individual purporting to represent the institution using the domain bonded email provided in MIP10c14 as well their network of contacts in the industry.
+3. The Oracle Team verifies the identity of the individual purporting to represent the institution using the domain bonded email provided in MIP10c14 as well their network of contacts in the industry.

-4. The Oracle Team(s) prepare the assessment of the information provided by the proposed Light Feed to prepare MIP10c15.
+4. The Oracle Team prepares the assessment of the information provided by the proposed Light Feed to prepare MIP10c15.

 ---

 ### MIP10c15: Process to Appoint Feed (OT)

-Used by the Oracle Team to validate submitted Feed appointments.
+Used by an Oracle Team to validate submitted Feed appointments.

-MIP10c14 subproposals have the following parameters:
+MIP10c15 subproposals have the following parameters:
 - **Feedback Period:** 0 days
 - **Frozen period:** 0 days

 MIP10c15 subproposals must use the template located at **[MIP10c15-Subproposal-Template.md](MIP10c15-Subproposal-Template.md)**.

-1. The Oracle Team(s) compile and asses the information provided in MIP10c13/MIP10c14.
-The Oracle Team(s) compile and publish [MIP10c15-Subproposal-Template](MIP10c15-Subproposal-Template) to the Oracle section of the Maker Forum and submit a PR to the MIPS Github repo.
+1. The Oracle Team compiles and asseses the information provided in MIP10c13/MIP10c14.
+The Oracle Team compiles and publishes [MIP10c15-Subproposal-Template](MIP10c15-Subproposal-Template) to the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.

 2. The community reviews and gives feedback on the proposal.

-3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.
+3. The Oracle Team submits a Polling Vote to the Governance Portal.

-4. If the Polling Vote passes, the Oracle Team(s) assists the newly appointed Feed to set up their Feed infrastructure and communication channels.
+4. If the Polling Vote passes, the Oracle Team requests the proposer to provide a fresh Ethereum public key that will be used to to sign Feed data.

-5. The Oracle Team(s) submits the proposal to include the Feed into the subsequent Executive Vote.
+5. The Oracle Team submits the proposal to include the Feed into the subsequent Executive Vote.

-6. If the Executive Vote passes, the Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md) to include the new Feed.
+6. If the Executive Vote passes, the Oracle Team assists the newly appointed Feed to set up their Feed infrastructure and communication channels.

-7. The Oracle Team(s) update [MIP10c5](MIP10c5-Subproposal-Template.md) and [MIP10c8](MIP10c8-Subproposal-Template.md) to modify the total number of Feeds for each Oracle and Data Model respectively.
+7. The Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md)

+8. The Oracle Team updates [MIP10c5](MIP10c5-Subproposal-Template.md)

+9. The Oracle Team updates [MIP10c8](MIP10c8-Subproposal-Template.md)

 --